Most therapy asks what's wrong with you.

 We ask something harder.

 What does it mean to live well after loss?
-Who are you on the other side of rupture?
-What do you actually owe yourself—and others?

 These are not symptoms to treat.
 They are questions worth sitting with.
 This is a space for that.